vagabundoo/brewery-api/README.md

 ## To do
 - Add quote capability to an endpoint
 - Improve how list of list is shown in wholesaler and brewery endpoint.
-- Have test cases for exceptions
+- Have test cases for exceptions -> Tests added.
+Could still replace with exceptions instead of string literals.
 - Return Exceptions instead of strings for errors
 - Decide on flat tables vs (wholesaler -> list of beers)